VolkovLabs/volkovlabs.io/docs/index.md

 <img src="/img/plugins.svg" />

+## Grafana Catalog

+Most of our plugins are available in the [Grafana Catalog](https://grafana.com/grafana/plugins/) and can be installed in Cloud and On-Premises.

 ## Private Repository

 We are constantly updating and improving our Grafana plugins.
 A private repository has become a part of our workflow to verify and test plugins on our demo server and projects.